kaylajanos/STT4870/Git/GitOne.md

 ## Creating a GitHub Account

-Point your browser to [https://github.com](https://github.com), type a username in the `Pick a username` box (please use `firstlast`, for example my username is `alanarnholt`), enter your email (use your school email) in the `Your email` box, type in your password in the `Create a password` box.
-Then, click the `Sign up for GitHub` box and you will have a GitHub account.
+Point your browser to [https://github.com](https://github.com);
+type a username in the `Pick a username` box (please use `firstlast`, for example my username is `alanarnholt`); enter your email (use your school email) in the `Your email` box; type in your password in the `Create a password` box.
+Then, click the `Sign up for GitHub` box, and you will have a GitHub account.
 You should use the same name you used when you set up your `user.name` and `user.email` on your local machine.